microsoft/bedrock/gitops/azure-devops/README.md

 # GitOps with Azure DevOps
-Components of a GitOps workflow
+Components of a GitOps workflow:
 <img src="PAT.svg?sanitize=true">
 The following variables *need* to be created as part of the azure pipelines build:

 - `ACCESS_TOKEN`: The personal access token (encrypted)